AppCrypto/PVTPRE/README.md

-# Proof of concept implementation for "PVTPRE and Its appplications in data rights confirmation"
+# Proof of concept implementation for "PVC-TPRE and Its appplications in data rights confirmation"

 # Pre-requisites